- Guaranteed for 2 full months

 I strongly recommend you to read my most popular article 10 Incredible Bird Photography Tips for Beginners.

 Remember, your goal is to make your life easy with the right camera settings.
 The fewer settings you have to deal with, the better.
 Don’t get bogged down by settings as such, concentrate more on making better bird photographs.
 If you know what you want, you’ll find a way.
-I would recommend you to find an easy way.
+I would recommend you find an easy way.

 Another suggestion is to take it easy.
 Don’t try to pressurize or overwhelm yourself with the information.
 Take one tip at a time and practice it.
 As always, practice makes perfect.